Bold Predictions for Top College Football Freshmen in 2018

 The good news for Penn State is that because of all that roster turnover, it won't have any problem getting Micah Parsons on the field as a starter from day one.
 The only questions are where he starts and how quickly he masters that position.

-Parsons is an elite edge rusher who should fill the type of role that Arden Key played for LSU two years ago—when he finished second in the SEC in total sacks before entering the following season as a near-unanimous top-10 draft prospect.
+Parsons is an elite edge-rusher who should fill the type of role that Arden Key played for LSU two years ago, when he finished second in the SEC in sacks before entering the following season as a near-unanimous top-10 draft prospect.

-Save for Carl Nassib going buck wild and bringing down the opposing quarterback 15.5 times in 2015, Penn State isn't typically renowned for its individual pass rushers.
-No other Nittany Lion has recorded more than eight sacks in a single season since Aaron Maybin back in 2008.
+Save for Carl Nassib bringing down the opposing quarterback 15.5 times in 2015, Penn State isn't typically renowned for its individual pass-rushers.
+No other Nittany Lion has recorded more than eight sacks in a single season since Aaron Maybin in 2008.
 But one of the few returning starters on this roster is last year's sack leader, Shareef Miller (5.5).
 As a result, it's at least a slightly bold prediction to say that Parsons will lead the team in that category.

 Brendan Radley-Hiles, DB, Oklahoma